fabstorres/fabstorres/README.md

 My latest project, **Fabs Chat** (multi-modal chatbot/chat app), is live for beta users at [fabs.chat](https://fabs.chat/).

 01-15-26 Update
+ - Sign-in/Sign-up has been restored.
+ - QOL update: Converstaion metadata is stored to save previous session's settings.

+01-15-26 Update

  - Sign-in has been temporarily disabled due to issues outside my control.
  - Attachment support are also disabled for now.